 Jackson channels his inner George Lucas and falls prey to the dark side of embracing modern technology for his prequel.“The Hobbit” makes history as the first film shot and projected at 48 frames per second, double the regular standard.
 That makes the movie appear as if you’re watching from a window.
 The effect stunningly enhances the 3D, but it also ruins the illusion of watching a fantasy world coming to life.
 The masterfully creative world assembled by intricate costumes, makeup and elaborate set designs are now largely constructed via computer.
 The CGI isn’t bad, but you’re always aware that the enemies the dwarves confront are not actually in their world and the backgrounds look a little too perfect.
 Maybe this is just Middle Earth pre-foreclosure crisis?

-This may sound like I hated the film, but I liked it a lot.
+This may sound like I hated the film, but it was fine for the first chapter in a trilogy.
 It was fun going back to Middle Earth and experiencing it from the dwarves’ perspective and learning more of their history.
 The new main enemy was intriguing even if I’m already bracing for a Sauron level of disappointment with the inevitable clash with Smaug.

 I remember anxiously awaiting the next installment the moment the credits started in “Fellowship of the Ring” and “The Two Towers” that wasn’t there this time.
 “An Unexpected Journey” gets off to a decent start for this next trilogy, but it’s not the epic, genre-redefining event of the one that preceded it.